Ceiling Fans Home / Who makes the Best Ceiling Fans?

-represent some of the most efficient ceiling fans on the planet.
+: DC ceiling fans were introduced into the market by Emerson and this was the first DC motor ceiling they made.
+The precurser of the Carrera Grande Eco featured above, Emerson Eco Fans represent some of the most efficient ceiling fans on the planet.
 These super efficient fans feature a futuristic DC motor that is up to 350% more efficient than typical ceiling fans and the Midway Eco model is also Energy Star qualified.
 DC motors connect to your AC power, but have permanent electromagnets.
 The little electricity they use is for the electronics that control the fan speeds and light.
 There are several Eco Fans to choose from, each of which represent our #1 picks among the best ceiling fans you can buy.
 This fan was also awarded "Most Efficient 2014" by the U.S. Government Energy Star program.
 View More Emerson Eco Fans Here!

 (#1) The Best and Longest Standing Contemporary Ceiling Fan